j4cobgarby/Cordial/README.md

  - Cleaning up the .less files a bit

+ - Being able to edit your bio from the user page

- - Being able to write posts
+ - Being able to search for users

 # License